tobowers/motionbox-eventhandler/README.markdown

   target = DOM element or Object eventName = the name of the event to fire (eg, "click" or "my_custom_event") opts = optional object with which to extend the event that is fired

+onDomReady(funcs)
+  funcs = Function or Array of functions to be fired at DOM load